Atlantic puffin: In culture

 The Atlantic puffin is the official bird symbol of the province of Newfoundland and Labrador, Canada.
 In August 2007, the Atlantic puffin was unsuccessfully proposed as the official symbol of the Liberal Party of Canada by its deputy leader Michael Ignatieff, after he observed a colony of these birds and became fascinated by their behaviour.
-The Norwegian municipality of Værøy has an Atlantic puffin as its civic emblem.
+Værøy Municipality in Norway has an Atlantic puffin as its coat of arms.
 Puffins have been given several informal names including "clowns of the sea" and "sea parrots", and juvenile puffins may be called "pufflings".

 Several islands have been named after the bird.
 The island of Lundy in the United Kingdom is reputed to derive its name from the Norse lund-ey or "puffin island".
 An alternative explanation has been suggested connected with another meaning of the word "lund" referring to a copse or wooded area.
 The Vikings might have found the island a useful refuge and restocking point after their depredations on the mainland.
 The island issued its own coins, and in 1929, its own stamps with denominations in "puffins".
 Other countries and dependencies that have depicted Atlantic puffins on their stamps include Alderney, Canada, the Faroe Islands, France, Gibraltar, Guernsey, Iceland, Ireland, the Isle of Man, Jersey, Norway, Portugal, Russia, Slovenia, St Pierre et Miquelon, and the United Kingdom.

 The publisher of paperbacks, Penguin Books, introduced a range of books for children under the Puffin Books brand in 1939.
-At first, these were nonfiction titles, but these were soon followed by a fiction list of well-known authors.
+At first, these were nonfiction titles, but they were soon followed by a fiction list of well-known authors.
 The demand was so great that Puffin Book Clubs were introduced in schools to encourage reading, and a children's magazine called Puffin Post was established.

 A tradition exists on the Icelandic island of Heimaey for the children to rescue young puffins, a fact recorded in Bruce McMillan's photo-illustrated children's book Nights of the Pufflings (1995).
-The fledglings emerge from the nest and try to make their way to the sea, but sometimes get confused, perhaps by the street lighting, ending up landing in the village.
+The fledglings emerge from the nest and try to make their way to the sea, but sometimes get confused, perhaps by the street lighting, and end up landing in the village.
 The children collect them and liberate them to the safety of the sea.

+Due to being a protected species on Skellig Michael, the production team for the Star Wars sequel trilogy resorted to digitally dressing the puffins (and practically and digitally recreating them for other scenes), resulting in the creation of porgs.